lorispuchol/rainfall/README.md

 ```

 - RELRO (RELocation Read-Only) marks the GOT (Global Offset Table) as read-only, preventing an attacker from overwriting function pointers.
-> GOT
+  > - No RELRO: The GOT is not read-only.
   > - Partial RELRO: The GOT is read-only, but the dynamic linker's symbol table is not.
   > - Full RELRO: Both the GOT and the dynamic linker's symbol table are read-only.

+  > The GOT is a table of pointers that point to functions or variables in shared libraries.
+It is used to resolve addresses of functions or variables at runtime.

 - Canaries helps prevent buffer overflow attacks.
 They are values placed on the stack that are checked before a function returns to ensure that they have not been modified by a buffer overflow.
 - NX (No eXecute) marks certain areas of memory as non-executable.
 - PIE (Position Independent Executable) means the program can load dependencies at different memory locations each time it's executed, preventing hardcoded addresses (But the offsets between parts of the program remain the same - relative addresses).
 - RPATH and RUNPATH are used to specify the directories in which the dynamic linker should search for shared libraries.
 (Set to for standard locations)

-> See ROP - Return Oriented Programing >> Ret2Libc

 ## Tools for Working with ELF Files